Trump supporters, counterdemonstrators face off near White House ahead of Saturday rallies in D.C.

 Christoper R. Barron, a spokesman for the Women for America First march, said the group will “welcome all peaceful protesters in support of President Trump” but does not condone violence.
 Barron declined to comment on the simultaneous pro-Trump rallies planned for Saturday because, he said, organizers were not involved in planning those.

-The rallies have garnered support from Fox News host Sean Hannity as well as more fringe figures, including Enrique Tarrio, chairman of the Proud Boys; white nationalist Nicholas Fuentes, who marched in Charlottesville; Jack Posobiec, who promoted the “Pizzagate” conspiracy that led to a 2016 shooting at D.C. pizzeria Comet Ping Pong; Scott Presler, a pro-Trump activist who works with anti-Muslim hate group ACT for America; as well as Jones.
+The rallies have garnered support from Trump campaign adviser Jason Miller as well as more fringe figures, including Enrique Tarrio, chairman of the Proud Boys; white nationalist Nicholas Fuentes, who marched in the deadly Charlottesville protest; and Jack Posobiec, who promoted the “Pizzagate” conspiracy that led to a 2016 shooting at D.C. pizzeria Comet Ping Pong.

+A number of streets will be closed beginning 6 a.m.
+Saturday to accommodate the protests.

-Beginning 6 a.m.
-Saturday, Constitution Avenue will be closed between 18th Street NW and Pennsylvania Avenue NW.
+Constitution Avenue will be closed between 18th Street NW and Pennsylvania Avenue NW.
 On the other side of the Mall, Independence Avenue will be closed from 14th Street to Ohio Avenue SW.
 Several main thoroughfares, including New York Avenue and G, H, I and K streets, will be shut down from 9th Street NW to 18th Street NW.